Toucaan/--inch/README.md

   }
 ```

-Now you can use `--inch` on your stylesheet along the `portrait` or `landscape` axis
+Now you can use the `--inch` variable on your stylesheets along the `portrait` or `landscape` axis
-like a champion!
+like so:

-Read more about scaling UI and baseline resets on Toucaan [documentation](https://www.toucaan.com/docs/introduction).

 ```css
 /* Portrait CSS */